 National Science and Technology Council Terms of Reference

-The Council is to advise the Government on:
+The Council is to tangible and timely advice to the Government on:

 - long term and emerging scientific and technological developments;